 The Chapman Valve uranium processing was related to reactor needs and the use of enriched uranium in reactors was rare until 1950.
-Specifically Chapman Valve was contracted to machine uranium for the first Brookhaven National Laboratory test reactor (Brookhaven Graphite Research Reactor [BGRR]), a breeder reactor that first went critical in 1950, and was originally loaded with natural uranium.
-The only mentions of Chapman Valve and enriched uranium were in a 1997 ORNL survey report (ORNL/RASA-95/17), which reiterated a 1992 ORNL survey report (ORNL/RASA-92/1) that stated that the sample contained "slightly enriched (2.16%) Uranium-235."
+Specifically, Chapman Valve was contracted to machine uranium for the first Brookhaven National Laboratory test reactor (Brookhaven Graphite Research Reactor [BGRR]), a breeder reactor that first went critical in 1950, and was originally loaded with natural uranium.
+The only mentions of Chapman Valve and enriched uranium were in a 1997 ORNL survey report (ORNL/RASA-95/17), which reiterated a 1992 ORNL survey report (ORNL/RASA-95/17), which reiterated a 1992 ORNL survey report (ORNL/RASA-92/1) that stated that the sample contained "slightly enriched (2.16%) Uranium-235."
 The 1997 report attributed the small amount to background levels.
 Based on the review of the Chapman Valve site documentation, including the document that identified the single sample result of 2.16% enriched uranium (ORNL/RASA-92/1), NIOSH did not identify any other data to indicate that the uranium processed at Chapman Valve during the covered period was enriched, noting that, in 1948, enriched uranium was not typically sent to non-government-controlled sites without extra precautions.
-The conclusions of this review, and basis of the decision to apply natural uranium in the calculations, are included in the Chapman Valve TBD.
-However, this issue of uranium enrichment as is relates to dose evaluation at Chapman Valve does not have any bearing on the feasibility of dose reconstruction.
-It relates only to deciding on particular values to be used in dose calculations.